shadowga/website/_docs/3/b-buildmanage.md

 ### Rolling back a member
 Likely the most used tool of this plugin, the rollback feature allows an administrator to roll any member's changes back.
 This command will affect just about anything so specifying perimeters is important.
- * `/co rollback` - Preforms a rollback depending on the user and time you specify.
+ * `/co rollback` - Performs a rollback depending on the user and time you specify.
  * `/co rb` - An alias of the previous command and serves the same function.

 #### Command usage and perimeters